Matse2005/VSChristmas-Extension/README.md

 - `VSChristmas.ChristmasDay`: The calendar day of Christmas at your location
 - `VSChristmas.ChristmasMonth`: The calendar month of Christmas at your location

+## Community Feedback and Ideas

+We value input from our users!
+Help make VSChristmas even more festive:

+**Share Your Ideas**

+- Have an idea for a new feature?
+- Want to suggest holiday-themed customizations?
+- Think of ways to make the extension more fun or useful?

+Please open a [GitHub Discussion](https://github.com/Matse2005/VSChristmas-Extension/issues) or create an issue tagged with "enhancement".
+Some areas we'd love feedback on:

+- Visual customization options
+- Additional holiday-related commands
+- Integration with other VS Code features
+- Accessibility improvements

+**Leave a Review**

+- If you enjoy using VSChristmas, please consider:
+- Rating it on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=MatseVH.vschristmas-extension)
+- Sharing your experience through a review
+- Telling other developers about it

+Your feedback helps improve the extension and guides our development priorities!

 ## Contributing

 We welcome contributions from the community!
 Here's how you can help: